Snowflake Challenge: Concurrent Load and Query

 Author: Benoit Dageville

 One of the oldest challenges in data warehousing is getting data into the data warehouse without getting in the way of other queries and workloads.
-In this Snowflake Challenge, we’re going to demonstrate how Snowflake makes that possible.
+In this Snowflake Challenge, we’re going to demonstrate how Snowflake makes that possible with concurrent load and query.

 What’s the Challenge